Unfortunately, not all races go well.

 Do A Different Distance

 If you are newer to running, a 5k and a half marathon may seem like the same thing, one just takes longer to do.
+Or that road running and trail running are the same thing, just done on different surfaces.

 But they are surprisingly different races, with different training requirements and different racing strategies.